-Job titles, class specifications and the appendix for FY2015 is on the Work 4 Illinois website.
-Job applicants may search job titles and class specifications using the Alphabetic Index January 1, 2015 on the Work 4 Illinois site.
-The Appendix January 1, 2015 includes information on the EEOC Codes, Abbreviations, and Bargaining Units.
+While the searchable Alphabetic Index results provide a means to view the Class Specification, for the most complete information regarding pay associated with a class, please also look at the printable Alphabetic Index.
+Job titles, class specifications and the appendix for FY2018 is on the Work 4 Illinois website.
+Job applicants may search job titles and class specifications using the Alphabetic Index January 1, 2018 on the Work 4 Illinois site.
+The Appendix January 1, 2018 includes information on the EEOC Codes, Abbreviations, and Bargaining Units.

 Job Class Specifications